ajs17/memills-ng/content/family-of-edward-hallock-mills/mills-mary-ann-1819.md

 {{% fig "1897-01-14-The-Sentinel-Hempstead-NY-p2" "500" /%}}

-Read more about Charles M. Pine in [The Mills Family in Staten Island NY]({{% relref "staten-island" %}}).

-A portrait of Mary Ann's brother Samuel Mills Pine survives and currently in the family collection of Jacqueline Igliozzi, great-great-great grandaughter of Samuel.
+A portrait of Samuel Mills Pine survives and currently in the family collection of Jacqueline Igliozzi, great-great-great grandaughter of Samuel.

 {{% fig "pine/samuel-mills-pine-1" "800" /%}}